'Bigg Boss 16' evicted contestant Sreejita calls Shalin, Tina's game 'cheap, stupid, fake' CanIndia News

 “I would say HAHAHA nobody is so stupid to think they are genuinely falling for each other.
 It’s just a game to create content and survive in the show because they both have realised that people are not liking them much and are not strong players in the house.
 So now they are playing this card.
 Just to survive in the house.”

-She shares the reason why 20-year-old Rozik is the strongest contestant in the show.
+She shares the reason why Rozik, 20, is the strongest contestant in the show.

 “I would say Abdu because he’s extremely cute and has a beautiful heart.”